 Grassroots, based in California, calls themselves a “limited edition clothing company” on Instagram.
 This apparel brand features limited-edition collaborations on their website, and have collided with big names such as High Times magazine, rap group Bone Thugs N’ Harmony, and glass artist Hitman in the past, to create hats, T-shirts, hoodies, and everything your closet desires.
 The trick is to catch these collaborations in time for purchase.
 Not only does Grassroots deserve a standing ovation for their unique take on fashion, but also for their charity work.
 Their Instagram announces that 1% of all sales goes back to charity because giving back is a “movement.”

 Also in California, you’ll find Give Vapes, a cannabis company that chooses a different charity to support each quarter.
 Currently, they’re working with the Veterans Cannabis Group.
-Their mission is to “advocate the use of medical cannabis for Veterans to treat PTSD symptoms and employ veterans in the cannabis industry,” according to their website.
+Their mission is to “advocate the use of medical cannabis for Veterans help relax from stress and employ veterans in the cannabis industry,” according to their website.
 Here, shoppers can find the Super Lemon Haze, Original Glue, and OG Kush strains in 0.5-gram casings from hand-picked suppliers.
 If you buy from Give Vapes this quarter, you’re “making a direct contribution by improving the quality of life for veterans.”

 Good Chemistry Nurseries

-During his childhood, Good Chemistry Nurseries’ CEO Matthew Huron watched AIDS ravage the lives of his father, his father’s partner, and many close friends.
-It was then that Matthew made the connection between marijuana and healing.
-Cannabis use clearly alleviated many symptoms of the disease, including extreme pain, decreased appetite, and wasting syndrome.
-Now, with the world of cannabis at his fingertips, Matthew’s cultivation and dispensary company supports the Ray of Hope Cancer Foundation, the Denver Rescue Mission, and multiple LGBTQ advocacy groups from One Colorado to AIDS Walk Colorado.
+Good Chemistry Nurseries’ CEO Matthew Huron made the connection between marijuana and its potential therapeutic benefits.
+Now, with the world of cannabis at his fingertips, Matthew’s cultivation and dispensary company supports the Denver Rescue Mission, and multiple LGBTQ advocacy groups.

 Americans For Safe Access (ASA)